LivGen/LMAT/Supplementary_Tools/README.md

 [Download](https://bioconductor.org/packages/release/bioc/html/phyloseq.html)

 ### What it does?
-The BIOM tables are the following: OTU_Reads, OTU_RA, Tax_Full
+The BIOM tables are the following: OTU_Reads, OTU_RA and Tax_Full.

 - Lets say that we have a batch of 8 samples, each sampled is processed through LMAT for metagenomic classification.
 Each sample has n1,...,n8 taxonomical hits, where all <a href="https://www.codecogs.com/eqnedit.php?latex=n_j" target="_blank"><img src="https://latex.codecogs.com/png.latex?n_j" title="n_j" /></a> may not be equal.
 Then to create an even matrix among all 8 samples the dimension of the OTU_READS=(<a href="https://www.codecogs.com/eqnedit.php?latex=max(n_j)" target="_blank"><img src="https://latex.codecogs.com/png.latex?max(n_j)" title="max(n_j)" /></a>,8).
 For each taxonomic id not found common in other samples then the reads for that are input as 0.